 Additionally, set up regular meetings and employee reviews to allow for designated spaces to discuss issues, goals, feedback, and anything else an employee may want to speak about.

 3. Provide clear paths to development and advancement

 Make employee professional development a clear focus at your company.
 This can include budget for things like attending conferences, taking classes, or company-wide corporate training.

 Additionally, internal promotion demonstrates to employees that their work is valued, and they have a future at your company.

-Finally, make time to foster your company’s culture.
+Finally, in order to maximize employee retention, make time to foster your company’s culture.
 Again, there are a variety of ways to achieve this.
 Make time to celebrate accomplishments, small and large, plan company-wide excursions, schedule coffee chats between different team members – anything that makes employees feel like they’re really part of the team.